Netlify Drawer is missing

 To get the Netlify Drawer working again, you’ll need to reauthenticate by relinking your GitLab repository to your site.

-- Go to Site settings > Build & deploy > Continuous deployment > Repository > Manage repository > Link to a different repository, and link your existing GitLab repository to your site on Netlify.
+Go to, and link your existing GitLab repository to your site on Netlify.

 # Netlify Drawer hides important UI elements on site